Beerhouse Act 1830: Background

 In an effort to reduce smuggling, Parliament reversed the Gin Act 1751 (24 Geo.
 2. c.
 40) in 1825, and agreed to reduce the duty on spirits in England by nearly 40%.
 Consumption of spirits, particularly gin, rose sharply and gin shops began to develop into gin houses and gin palaces.
 In response, alehouses and inns also began to evolve into purpose-built commercial enterprises.
 In an effort to tighten regulation of drinking establishments, Parliament enacted the Alehouse Act 1828 (9 Geo.
 4. c.
 61), which established general annual licensing meetings, to be held in every city, town, division, county, and riding, for the purposes of granting licences to sell exciseable liquors to be drunk on the premises.

 However, continued concern about the evolution of drinking establishments, and alarm at the prospect of a return to the Gin Craze, led to Parliament enacting the Beerhouse Act 1830.
 Unlike the earlier Alehouse Act 1828, it attempted to use deregulation to encourage a return to a more supervised system of alcohol consumption, and promote the consumption of a beer, which was considered to be a more wholesome beverage than spirits.

-The act
+Provisions

 The act created a new tier of drinking establishment, the beerhouse, by enabling any ratepayer to brew and sell beer, ale and porter in their own domestic dwelling upon payment of an annual licence costing two guineas (around £300 in today's money).
 Drinking establishments had been regulated by local magistrates since 1552, but the new beerhouses were placed outside of their jurisdiction.
 Licensees were prohibited from selling wine or spirits, but were exempted from beer duty; meaning that large profits were possible.